ETCLabs/sACN/docs/pages/per_address_priority.md

   - Disable port or something similar as determined by the manufacture of the receiver.

 # Rules for using the 0xDD start code
-1. Devices will support per-address priority via the alternate start code 0xDD, which will be used to identify the sACN packet as carrying “per-address priority” values and not DMX levels.
+1. Devices will support per-address priority via the alternate start code 0xDD, which will be used to identify the sACN packet as carrying "per-address priority" values and not DMX levels.
 2. The rules apply on a per universe basis where a receiver is receiving sACN packets for the same universe from different sources.
 3. Per-address priority values consist of a series of single byte values indicating the source’s desired priority for the corresponding DMX level.
 Priority values can be set from 0 to 200 where 200 is the highest priority and 1 is the lowest priority.
 Priority values 201 thru 255 are reserved for the receiver to use as internal priorities.
 4. A priority value of 0 indicates that the DMX level from the source is to be ignored by the receiver.